denten-books/plain-text/40-screen.md

 something with texts.
 Throughout this chapter, I will use the word "medium" to narrowly identify the physical conduits of representation.[^ln3-oed] Thus the medium of painting is paint and canvas; the medium of books is paper and ink.
-The gained precision in terms will help later, when we discuss more complicated edge cases.

 A change in medium often implies a corresponding change in the mode of perception.
 At some level of music production, for example, classical music